FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-10.md

 that improves repeatability should be considered as less dependent on the SUT noise.

-An alternative option is to simply run a search multiple times, and report some statistics (e.g. average and standard deviation).
+An alternative option is to simply run a search multiple times, and report some statistics (e.g., average and standard deviation, and/or percentiles like p95).
+{::comment}

+    [MB37]: What about at some other representative percentiles?

+    [VP]: Ok.

+    [MK]: Added percentiles.
+    [MK]: Edited.

+{:/comment}
 This can be used for a subset of tests deemed more important, but it makes the search duration problem even more pronounced.

 ## Throughput with Non-Zero Loss

-[RFC1242] (Section 3.17) defines throughput as:
+Section 3.17 of [RFC1242] defines throughput as:
     The maximum rate at which none of the offered frames are dropped by the device.

 Then, it says:
-    Since even the loss of one frame in a data stream can cause significant delays while waiting for the higher level protocols to time out, it is useful to know the actual maximum data rate that the device can support.
+    Since even the loss of one frame in a data stream can cause significant delays while waiting for the higher-level protocols to time out, it is useful to know the actual maximum data rate that the device can support.